ClearC2/c2-form/readme.md

 "c2-form": "git+ssh://git@github.com:ClearC2/c2-form.git",
 ```

-Now add the reducer to your main application's reducer .
+Now add the reducer to your main application's reducer using the required key.

 ```js
 import {combineReducers} from 'redux-immutable'